towersvault/shinpokered/README.md

 - Fixed text overflow into window border on the celadon mart roof
 - Clefable and Wigglytuff get some moves back via level-up
 - Yes/No prompt for flute use has been added to blocking snorlax
+- Fixed the Missingno battle not triggering
+- Encountering Missingno will not give 128 of the item in the sixth bag slot

 #Bugfixes: